CLARIAH/clariah-plus/technical-committee/shared-development-roadmap/epics/shared/fair-tool-discovery.md

     * **Software Component:** **Switchboard Export**
         * **URL**: (does not exist yet)
         * **Provider**: ?
-        * **Function:** Client using the tool store API (or a direct extension thereof) converting output to the format required by the CLARIN Switchboard, for interoperability with it
+        * **Function:** Client using the tool store API (or a direct extension thereof) converting output to the format required by the CLARIN Switchboard, for interoperability with it.
+Possibly also offer a OAI-PMH endpoint serving the converted data.
         * **Implements:** 4, 5
         * **Interface**: CLI or WebAPI
         * **TRL**: 0